 Selection Method Used: Quality and Cost-Based Selection (QCBS)

-The following consultants submitted proposals under this procurement.
+The following bidders submitted tender under this procurement.
 Their financial proposal prices as read out at the financial proposal opening and as evaluated are provided below:

-The following consultants’ proposals were rejected or not evaluated, with reasons indicated below:
+The following bidders’ proposals were rejected or not evaluated, with reasons indicated below:

 Summary of Scope of Services:

-On behalf of Solomon Power, I take this opportunity to thank all consultants who participated in this procurement process for their interest and effort.
-We look forward to the successful completion of the Tina River Hydropower Transmission System Project.
+Solomon Power would like to thank all bidders who participated in this procurement process for their interest and effort.
+The organization looks forward to the successful completion of the Tina River Hydropower Transmission System Project.

 Grievances